Jan Oblak: Style of play

 Considered to be one of the best goalkeepers in the world by several pundits, Oblak is a tall, athletic, and physically strong keeper.
 He is mainly known for his speed, quick reflexes, and agility, as well as his reading of the game, and in particular, his excellent handling and ability to come off his line and collect crosses, which enables him to excel in the air and command his area effectively.
 He has also been praised in the media for his work-rate, outstanding positioning, footwork, shot-stopping abilities, and composure in goal, as well as his overall consistency, leadership, and ability to instill a sense of confidence in his team's back-line.

 Personal life

-Oblak was born to a Slovenian father, Matjaž Oblak, and a Bosnian Serb mother Stojanka Majkić.
+Oblak was born to a Slovenian father, Matjaž Oblak, and a Bosnian Serb mother, Stojanka Majkić.
 His older sister, Teja Oblak (born 1990), is a professional basketball player and a member of the Slovenia national team.

+Since 2023, Oblak is in a relationship with Serbian tennis player Olga Danilović.